 Newcastle United, impressed by Almirón’s performances in MLS, secured his services in a deal that turned heads across the soccer world.
 The transfer not only highlighted Atlanta United’s ability to identify and develop talent but also demonstrated the growing prestige of MLS as a league capable of producing players ready to compete at the highest level.

-Almirón’s time in the English Premier League has seen him become an important figure for Newcastle United, showcasing his skills and work ethic in a highly competitive environment.
-His success in England has helped to raise the profile of MLS, providing further evidence that the league can produce players capable of making an impact in Europe’s top leagues.
+Almirón’s time in the English Premier League saw him become an important figure for Newcastle United, showcasing his skills and work ethic in a highly competitive environment.
+His success in England has helped to raise the profile of MLS too, providing further evidence that the league can produce players capable of making an impact in Europe’s top leagues.

 The story of Miguel Almirón’s journey from MLS to the English Premier League serves as a testament to the progress and potential of Major League Soccer.
 His transfer will forever be remembered as a groundbreaking moment for the league, demonstrating that the opportunities and challenges offered by MLS can propel talented players to the highest levels of the soccer world.